Legz444/common-vote/README.md

 I wanted the user to see a slightly animated chart of the total votes by all users for each question.
 When the user submits a vote, the Chart is displayed on the corresponding card.
 It shows their vote as well as all other votes that have been submitted so a user can immediately see where they and the rest of the population stand on these issues.

 ### Write my own Data
 I wanted to create my own data and learn the in's and outs of structuring that data so it can be efficiently used through out the application.
 I created an object of political categories that are considered to be of importance to an average voter.
-Each Categorie is an array of objects, different questions and an answers array.
+Each Category is an array of objects, different questions and an answers array.

 I started with MVP of just hard coding this data into the back end in a get route.